MethodOrMadness/GC-USB-C/README.md

 An alternative to the above is using a 15v trigger board(there are 15v varients of the one above in the same size, in the same listing) and a DC-DC buck converter to lower it to 12v.
 I haven't personally done this, but I've seen at least one person on reddit do it.

 ## Images
-I recommend printing in this orientation:
+I recommend printing in this orientation(with supports):
 ![Print Orientation](https://github.com/MethodOrMadness/GC-USB-C/blob/master/img/bracket1.png?raw=true)

 Mounting angle(the front face goes against the inside back of the shell)